What is a project: the fundamentals

 The execution phase resembles a swollen river, charged with energy (human plus material and immaterial resources), rushing through a dug-out channel (clearly defined list of planned activities) in its pursuit of the ocean (the great final objective).

 An example from my own professional experience.
 As a SAP consultant in a project to implement S/4HANA, I found myself wasting days only to garner the necessary information in order to plan some formative sessions (UATs).
-To avoid the dispersion of that river through predictable holes along the way, it would be so much better to raise the protective barriers in time.
-In my case, having lists of people involved with the project along with their emails would have enabled a significant saving of time and energy that otherwise had to be spent for the recuperation of data that could have easily been garnered beforehand.
+To avoid the dispersion of that river through predictable holes along the way, it would have been better if protective barriers were raised in time.
+In my case, having lists of people involved with the project along with their emails would have enabled a significant saving of time and energy that otherwise had to be spent for data gathering that could have easily been garnered beforehand.

 A wasteful communicative style, inefficient and ineffective, betokens the absence of vision and leadership.
 It can have several negative effects on the workforce: confusion, frustration, drop in effort.
 It leads inevitably to further wastes of time in order to effect remedial actions, clarify, motivate, and make individuals and groups take responsibility.

 By failing to pay attention to these factors the risk is above all that of failing to complete the activities within the settled deadlines.
 The risk, in other words, is that of failure.

 The enthusiasm, the passion and the clarity about the objectives of the project make the mission clear and obvious to all the participants involved.

 Managing ‘many’ is like managing ‘a few’: you only have to take care of organisation.
 Controlling ‘many’ is like controlling ‘a few’.
 It is only a matter of training and signalling.Sun Tzu, The Art Of War